Instant Login (EOA)

 const wallet = new ethers.Wallet(PRIVATE_KEY);

 // Define the base URL of the authentication (solver) server.
-In this example we'll use Rasa on Base
+In this example we'll use Perps Hub on Arbitrum

 const DOMAIN = "localhost";